derek-knox/Notes/Introduction to Networking by Charles Severance.md

   2. LANs are interconnected physically or wirelessly to a create *wide area networks* (WAN)
   3. The interconnection of these WANs results in the internet
 - *Routers* - are specialized computers that quickly route *packet*s of data from a source computer to a destination computer
   - *packet* - a datum subset accompanied by its source address, destination address, the data length, and the datum's "offset" value.
-The destination address recombines each datum, in the correct order, to form the complete original data against the data length value.
+The computer at the destination address recombines each datum, in the correct order, to form the complete original data against the data length value.

 ## Network Architecture
 - *Four-Layer TCP/IP Model* - Link > Internetwork > Transport > Application